6 Steps to Fight Vaginal Yeast Infections Naturally

 3. Avoid sexual relations

-It’s active components, like acetic acid, have anti-fungal and antibacterial properties that help to protect this area to combat yeast infections.
+This action would be due to it’s active components, like acetic acid, as they’d have anti-fungal and antibacterial properties that help to protect this area.

 5. Wear cotton underwear